Hero for Port Styles Explained: Ruby, Tawny, LBV, Vintage, and Others

 What Port is

 Port is a fortified wine made in Portugal’s Douro Valley.
-During fermentation, grape spirit is added, which stops fermentation early and leaves the wine sweet.
+During fermentation, grape spirit is added, which stops fermentation early and leaves the wine sweet 1.
 That is why most Port styles are both sweet and alcoholic, rather than dry like table wine.
+Note that the addition of spirit means that Ports are typically higher in alcohol.

-For beginners, the key point is this: Port is not just “dessert wine.”
-Different Port styles can be fruity, nutty, fresh, youthful, mature, casual, serious, affordable, or age-worthy depending on how they are matured.
+Different Port styles can be fruity, nutty, fresh, youthful, mature, casual, serious, affordable, or age-worthy, depending on how they are matured.

 The two main Port families